 Division 4 — Supervision of students, protection of persons and property

-[Heading inserted in Gazette 24 Aug 2007 p.
+[Heading inserted: Gazette 24 Aug 2007 p.
 4318.]

 38. Staff member’s powers to manage etc. students

 A member of staff of a government school may, in the performance of the person’s functions, take such action, including physical contact with a student or a student’s property, as is reasonable —